Catheter Technologies + Image Guided Therapies

 Phone: +49 391 6757232

-- intelligent sensor systems for medical implants, surgical tools, instruments and robots
+- sensor systems for surgical tools, instruments, medical robots and implants

-- energy harvesting for medical implants and wearable devices
+- energy harvesting for wearable devices and medical implants

 - robotics-assisted minimally invasive surgery and robotics in healthcare

-I received my M.Sc. in Biomedical Engineering with focus on signal processing and measurement electronics in 2016 from the Technische Universität Ilmenau.
-During studies I was working as HiWi / working student in signal and image processing at the Institute of Biomedical Engineering and Computer Science and the Neuroinformatics and Cognitive Robotics Lab.
+I received my M.Sc.- Biomedical Engineering (focus: signal processing and electronics) in 2016 from the Technische Universität Ilmenau, where I was working as student research assistant in signal and image processing at the Institute of Biomedical Engineering and Computer Science and the Neuroinformatics and Cognitive Robotics Lab.

 OPEN STUDENT PROJECTS: